joyceeexinyiwang/joyceeexinyiwang.github.io/resume.md

 **Involvements**

 `Sep 2017-present` *CMU Listens* co-director
-&emsp;student initiative dedicated to the fostering of empathy and radical listening
+&emsp;new student initiative dedicated to spreading awareness and competency around the importance of active listening, towards the vision of a more inclusive and supportive campus community
-&emsp;off-campus retreats and on-campus workshops

 `Jan 2017-present` *IMPAQT*
-&emsp;facilitate communication and collaboration between CMU’s Qatar and Pittsburgh campuses
+&emsp;facilitate communication and collaboration between Carnegie Mellon University's Qatar and Pittsburgh campuses
-&emsp;trip to Doha, Qatar in spring break and continuing commitment during regular school year
 &emsp;sponsored by Qatar Foundation and Carnegie Mellon University